 Person 5: Cheerleading is the best thing I know but it made me anxious when I knew I had to work on it.
 I got a lot of performance anxiety.

 If your mental block has disappeared, how and why did that happen?

 Person 1: It’s hard to say why a mental block disappears.
 But when it does it’s so liberating that I can’t even describe it.

 Person 2: It hasn’t.

 Person 3: What I tried to do, waiting to see if it would disappear on itself, is NOT a good way to do it.
-I had to start over with basics.
+I had to start over with the basics.
 It helped to try new things before the skill, like having my hands differently before my back handspring.
 When you finally dare to throw the skill that you’ve been so scared of it’s an incredible relief.
 Being able to believe in yourself again.
 For me, this has helped me develop as an athlete.
 The process has helped me both with tumbling and personally.

 Person 4: My mental block disappeared about 3 years ago but I still remember it like it was yesterday.
 My gym had an extra practice, I got there with expectations to only stunt because tumbling wasn’t my thing.
 When no one in my stunt group wanted to stunt I almost got forced to do tumbling.
-First, I was negative about working on my back handspring but after I while I felt more confident.
-So I started with doing it with 2 spotters, then went down to 1.
+At first, I was negative about working on my back handspring but after I while I felt more confident.
+So I started doing it with 2 spotters, then went down to 1.
 At last, I just threw it.
-After that my mental thinking changed completely.
+After that, my mental thinking changed completely.
 I never want to feel the feeling of holding myself back from something I really want.
 Now I just throw myself, because I trust myself.
 I’m not afraid.